-Deformulation is the technical term for reverse engineering a products formulation.
+Deformulation is the technical term for reverse engineering a product’s formulation.
 This process separates the components that comprise a sample so the ingredients can be identified and quantified.
 Deformulation services such as those provided by Avomeen is used by companies within a variety of industries to better understand both their own and their competitors’ products.

 Sometimes this type of analysis is done in order to verify that multiple batches of a product are being produced based on the same formulation.
-This is often done when a company uses multiple blenders for their products to insure that the proper amounts of active ingredients are being used in each batch made.
-This is also used internally to insure the accuracy of the machinery that is producing the product.
+This is often done when a company uses multiple blenders for their products to ensure that the proper amounts of active ingredients are being used in each batch made.
+This is also used internally to ensure the accuracy of the machinery that is producing the product.

 A deformulation analysis can also help increase the shelf life of a product or be used to reformulate a product into a more environmentally friendly version of itself.
 After the analysis is complete ingredients can be swapped out with more desirable ingredients.
 This modification can help with both these and many other reasons including using components that provide the same benefit but cost less as raw materials.